optakt/flow-dps/docs/api.md

 * `200 OK` - Payload retrieved successfully.
 * `400 Bad Request` - Unable to decode key or height parameters.
-* `404 Not Found` - No payload found for given parameters.
+* `404 Not Found` - Register key not found at the specified height, or at the last sealed height, if no height given.
 * `500 Internal Server Error` - Unable to create query or to read from state database.

 #### Response Body